 For our oven roasted vegetables recipe, we used the following veggies:

-- Broccoli - we used frozen broccoli florets to save time, but fresh can be used as well
+- Broccoli - we used frozen broccoli florets to save time, but fresh can be used as well.
+Roasted broccoli is amazing!

 - Mushrooms - slice in half